Itzik Feffer: Literary work

 His poems were widely translated into Russian and Ukrainian.
 He is considered one of the greatest Soviet poets in the Yiddish language and his poems were widely admired inside and outside Russia.

 Some of his poems were translated into Hebrew and published in the literary press and in anthologies by translators such as Avraham Shlunsky, Samson Meltzer, Moshe Basuk, Uriel Ofek and others.
-No volume of his own has been translated into Hebrew in its entirety.
+No full volume of his poetry has yet been translated into Hebrew in its entirety.

 Activities during World War II

 After the Second World War broke out, he was evacuated to Ufa.
 Feffer enlisted in the Red Army for the second time, serving as a military reporter with the rank of colonel.
 He was also vice chairman of the Soviet Jewish Anti-Fascist Committee and, with Solomon Mikhoels, toured the United States, Mexico, Canada and the United Kingdom in 1943 to win popular support and raise money for the Soviet Union, broadcasting the message that anti-Semitism no longer existed in the Soviet Union.

 In April 1942, he became deputy editor of the newspaper Eynikayt («Эйникайт» or "Unity") published by the JAC.
 In February 1944, together with Mikhoels and Shakne Epshtein, he signed a letter to Joseph Stalin with a request to organize an autonomous Jewish region in the Crimea.

 Feffer closely collaborated with the NKVD and held secret meetings with Lavrentiy Beria to report on the activities and attitudes of the JAC's members; during the war, he was supervised by the deputy head of the counterintelligence department of the NKVD, Leonid Raikhman.
 Mikhoels and other members of the JAC guessed (or knew) about Feffer's connections with the NKVD, but did not hide anything from him, believing that they did not face any jeopardy, since all the activities of the committee were for the benefit of the state.